 State of the Industry

-- Revenue and billing
+- Revenue and growth strategies,

-- Patient dropout rates
+- Patient volume,

-- Student debt accumulation
+- Student debt.

-Once you’ve answered the above questions—and gained a better understanding of the rehab therapy industry at large— it’s time to harness your brainstorming power to determine the marketing strategy that’s right for your clinic and your patients.
+Once you’ve answered the above questions—and gained a better understanding of the rehab therapy industry at large— it’s time to harness your brainstorming power to determine the physical therapy marketing strategy that’s right for your clinic and your patients.
 Here are some more questions to get your thoughts flowing:

 - Which marketing tactics will get your services noticed?